hyosung11/Launch-School/Courses/journal.md

 13:25 After an arduous study session with Laurent, I did some study of objects from the Launch School curriculum, and I think I understand them better.

 15:29 I don't understand what is happening in the solutions of other people sometimes.
 Ugh.

+## 20220112 수요일

+10:45 Alex missed our study session.
+Did a study session with Laurent.
+I'm okay.
+It's cold and the water isn't flowing in the kitchen sink.